Code-Institute-Submissions/johnnyferns14-javascript-milestone-project-2/README.md

         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer which have a slow transition when hovered over.
         3. When clicked, the user is directed to the respective homepage of that site.
         4. There is a 'Trips' section in the navigation bar which when clicked, will take the user to the trips page.
-        5. Here, the user will get the flight details such as origun, destination, departure date, flight and the price.
+        5. Here, the user will get the flight details such as origin, destination, departure date, flight and the price.

 -   #### Returning Visitor Goals